agronholm/anyio/docs/migration.rst

 If your code needs to work with both AnyIO 2 and 3, you can keep using :meth:`~TaskGroup.spawn` until AnyIO 4 where it will be removed completely.

+The :meth:`BlockingPortal.spawn_task` method has also been renamed to :meth:`~BlockingPortal.start_task_soon`, so as to be consistent with task groups.

-.. note:: Unlike the other deprecated functions and methods :meth:`TaskGroup.spawn` does not emit a
+.. note:: Unlike the other deprecated functions and methods :meth:`TaskGroup.spawn` and
-    deprecation warning.
+    :meth:`BlockingPortal.spawn_task` do not emit deprecation warnings.

 Synchronization primitives
 --------------------------